r-papir/COMS2132/arrays.md

         self.prev = None
 ```

-We can also implement a linked list by evaluating each datam in terms of its relation to the *head* or *tail*:
+In addition to keeping track of what comes before and after our current position in the list, we will also keep track of each datam in terms of its relation to the *head* or *tail*.
+Here is what our main **SinglyLinkedList class** will look like:

 ```python
 # Example 2 (Bauer's class)